A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 \subsubsection{Consistency Training}

-As a prevailing strategy in recent semi-supervised learning literature \cite{yang2021survey,chen2022semi}, consistency regularization is primarily built on the smoothness assumption or the manifold assumption, which aims to enforce consistent network predictions or features under variations in the input data space or the model parameter space.
-Besides, another line of consistency training methods tries to match the statistics of different domains even without the source data.
-In the following, we review different consistency regularizations under data and model variations together with other consistency-based distribution matching methods.
+Consistency regularization, a prevailing strategy in recent semi-supervised learning literature \citep{yang2021survey,chen2022semi}, is primarily built on the smoothness assumption or the manifold assumption.
+It aims to enforce consistent network predictions or features under variations in the input data space or the model parameter space.
+Moreover, another line of consistency training methods attempts to match the statistics of different domains even without the source data. \tim{Fig.~\ref{fig:TTDA-CT} illustrates three representative types of consistency training, which will be elaborated in the following part.}

-\method{Consistency under data variations} Benefiting from advanced data augmentation techniques (\eg, Cutout \cite{devries2017improved}, RandAugment \cite{cubuk2020randaugment}), several prominent semi-supervised learning methods \cite{xie2020unsupervised,sohn2020fixmatch} unleash the power of consistency regularization over unlabeled data that can be effortlessly adopted in SFDA approaches.
-Formally, an exemplar of consistency regularization \cite{sohn2020fixmatch} is expressed as:
+\method{Consistency under data variations} Benefiting from advanced data augmentation techniques such as RandAugment \citep{cubuk2020randaugment}, several prominent semi-supervised learning methods \citep{xie2020unsupervised,sohn2020fixmatch} unleash the power of consistency regularization over unlabeled data that can be effortlessly adopted in TTDA approaches.
+An exemplar of consistency regularization \citep{sohn2020fixmatch} is expressed as: \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}

 where $p_{\theta}(y|x_i)=p(y|x_i;\theta)$, and $\text{CE}(\cdot,\cdot)$ refers to cross-entropy between two distributions.
 Besides, $\hat{x}_i$ represents the variant of $x_i$ under another augmentation transformation, and $\tilde{\theta}$ is a fixed copy of current network parameters $\theta$.
-Another representative consistency regularization is virtual adversarial training (VAT) \cite{miyato2018virtual} that devises a smoothness constraint as follows,
+Another representative consistency regularization is virtual adversarial training (VAT) \citep{miyato2018virtual}, which devises a smoothness constraint as follows, \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}

 where $\Delta_i$ is a perturbation that disperses the prediction most within an intensity range of $\epsilon$ for the target data $x_i$, and $\text{KL}$ denotes the Kullback–Leibler divergence.